Salam (newspaper): Bans and closure

 Abbas Abdi, editor-in-chief of Salam, was jailed for eight months in 1993 for his critical writings published in the paper.
 On 7 July 1999 Salam was temporarily banned by the Special Court for the Clergy following its publication of a secret ministry report.
 This incident led to six-day student demonstrations in Tehran.
+It was the first major student uprising since the Islamic revolution in 1979.

 On 4 August 1999 the paper was banned for five years and its publisher, Mohammad Mousavi Khoeiniha, was banned from journalistic activity for three years.